 Other Reports and Schedules.
 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards, and Schedule of Findings.
-Disclosures in that report and schedule, which are dated November 7, 2017, should be considered in conjunction with this management letter.
+Disclosures in that report and schedule, which are dated November 12, 2018, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-In that regard, Finding 2017-001 is similar to Finding 2016-001 for the year ended June 30, 2016.
-There was no similar finding for the year ended June 30, 2015.
+In that regard, there are no uncorrected findings to report.